houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 "=" = V => V
 ```

+It's interesting to see that `V => V` is also reflexive, symmetric, transitive and closed.

 H. The philosophical interest of representing numbers as functions is ontological abstraction and its implication about the nature of computation.
 In other words, we see that functions are ontologically prior to numbers and arithmetic.
-Moreover, despite the heavy use of numbers in computer programs, we see that we could, in principle, re-write all programs without any explicit reference to numbers themselves.
+Moreover, despite the heavy use of numbers in computer programs, we see that we could (in principle) re-write all programs without any explicit reference to numbers themselves.
 This is exactly what happens in the Lambda Calculus.
-So, in a way, we could conclude that the essence of computation does not need numbers at its core.
+So, in a way, we could say that numbers are not in the essence of computation itself.

-I. Here's all the code that we've seen (and more) in one place (Reload the page if you can't see the code or go [here](https://gist.github.com/houzyk/d38c66f1efcb62ea9e2803bd75812c73 "here")).
+I. Here's all the code that we've seen (and more) in one place (Reload the page if you can't see the code or see the gist [here](https://gist.github.com/houzyk/d38c66f1efcb62ea9e2803bd75812c73 "here")).

 {% githubgist id="d38c66f1efcb62ea9e2803bd75812c73" /%}